o355/PyWeather/updater/README.md

 0.3 beta's build number is 30.
 0.3.1 beta's BN is 31.
 0.4 beta = 40.
 1.0 = 100, and so on.

 The updater's API version shows the API version of said updater.
 If the updater API moves on to v2, I'll keep the legacy v1 API as well.

+One could also use updater.py to check for updates, but not view the weather.